iamsubhrajit10/Parallel-Distributed-Systems/Assignment-1/readme.md

 	- Otherwise, it inserts the requests on both the Queue

 The server, in between the arrival-time gaps, checks if there's any game(s) possible.
-Incase, if the court becomes free, ties between between Singles and Doubles are given over to Doubles.
+Incase, if the court becomes free, ties between Singles and Doubles are given over to Doubles.
+Also, the Queues are maintained according to arrival time.